Manali-Naik/SikkaBot-Hackathon/README.md

 Conclusion

 That's it!
 You now have a working Flask chatbot for Sikka.ai running on your local machine.
-Feel free to ping me or email me @ shashiraj.walsetwar@sikka.ai if you ran into any issue or would require additional information.
+Feel free to ping me or email us at @sikka.ai if you ran into any issue or would require additional information.
 1. Clone the repository or download the code as a zip file and extract it to your local machine.<br>
 2. Open the command prompt or terminal and navigate to the project directory.<br>
 3. Use the command pip install -r requirements.txt to install any additional packages required by the application.<br>